joaobaptistasantos/SafeSteth/README.md

 ### Mannually Connection

-If the user wants to connect mannualy, follow the next instructions:
+If the user wants to connect manually, follow the next instructions:

 1. Run the application on your device
 2. Turn on the Littmann Model 3200